RohanAntony/AngularLearning/README.md

 - Import `NgForms` from `@angular/forms` and add below code in template.
 - Add the directive `(ngSubmit)="onSubmit(formReference)"` to the `form` element with `onSubmit()` being defined in the component class.
 Also add local reference `#formReference="ngForm"` to the form element to make it accessible in javascript.
 - The first parameter to `onSubmit(form: NgForm)` is of the type `NgForm` now which is default created by Angular to handle forms.
-- To access the values of the fields with `ngModel`, access `form.value` object
+- To access the values of the fields with `ngModel`, access `formReference.value` object

 ### Form validations
 - Add `required` to element and to check if the field is empty.